Annamarie2019/ExampleDApps/README.md

 - Set up your system.
 - Test and deploy each example.

 Note: You may see example folders in this repo that are not described below.
-They are either placeholders for ideas for the future, such as the `temp` folder, or they are dApps in progress and we'll add a description when they're finished.
+They are either placeholders for future apps, such as the `temp` folder, or they are dApps in progress and we'll add a description when they're finished.

 ## Setup

-1. You will need to have node.js installed to run network dApps.
-To make sure that you have it installed, run `node -v`.
+1. You'll need to have node.js installed to run network dApps.
+To make sure you have it installed, run `node -v`.
 If no version is returned, run
 `npm update && npm install`.

 2. To clone this repo, run `git clone https://github.com/axelarnetwork/axelar-local-gmp-examples.git`.